TheAndroCoder/MyRestaurant/README.md

 # MyRestaurant
-A Full stack android application using Java for front-end and NodeJS for backend API, Server deployed on Heroku,
+A Full stack android application using Java for front-end and NodeJS for backend API.<br>
+Server deployed on Heroku.<br>
-Database : Mysql (db4free.net)
+Database : Mysql (db4free.net)<br>
 Using RxJava & RxAndroid Components for seamless experience.